Get The Help You Deserve

 • Unsafe Lane Changes: Incorrect lane changes without proper signaling or checking blind spots can lead to side-swipe accidents.
 Bus drivers must exercise caution when changing lanes, especially on busy highways.

-• Inexperienced Drivers: Novice bus drivers may lack the experience and skills needed to handle a large vehicle like a bus safely.
+• Inexperienced Drivers: Novice bus drivers may lack the experience and skills to safely handle a large vehicle like a bus.
 Inexperience can lead to accidents, especially in challenging driving conditions.

 • Pedestrian and Cyclist Incidents: Bus drivers must yield the right of way to pedestrians and cyclists at crosswalks and intersections.
 Failure to do so can result in accidents involving vulnerable road users.